bintaDouk/ada-project-americanDentalAssociation/index.md

 ---

 ## Background and motivation
 Ever since the begining of cinematography, movies have often been a reflection of reality.
-Whether it is through romance stories or tragedies, fiction has been used as a way to mirror real life situation.
+Whether it is through romance stories or tragedies, fiction has been used as a way to mirror real life situations.
 This tendency also applies to crises, as they are major events that impact the socio-economic status of the world, as well as peoples' daily lives.
 It is only natural to ask ourselves how these very particular events are mirrored in movies, and how well these depictions are received by the public.

 Using the CMU Movie Dataset, we will answer the following research questions: